16 to 18dry red chillies- halved and seeds removed

-Now add 2 tbsp chana dal to the same pan.
+Now add chana dal to the same pan.
 Keep on stirring at intervals, while roasting the chana dal.
 Chana dal takes longer to cook than the spices.
 The dal should get browned or golden.
 For uniform cooking and color, keep on stirring them.
 Remove aside in the same plate.

-Now add 1 tbsp urad dal to the pan.
+Now add urad dal to the pan.
 Keep on stirring these lentils too while roasting them.
 Roast till they become golden and you a get a nice waft of the roasted urad dal.
 Remove them in the same plate.

-Now add 1/3 cup curry leaves (fresh or dried).
+Add curry leaves (fresh or dried).
 Roast the curry leaves till the leaves become crisp.
 Keep aside.

-Just the color needs to change of the hing and you should get its aroma.
+Only the color needs to change of the hing and you should get its aroma.
 Remove and keep aside.

-making sambar powder
+Making sambar powder

 Now let all the roasted spices cool down and come at room temperature.

 In your grinder jar, add the spices.
 Also add turmeric powder.
 I ground in two batches.
 Depending on the size, you can grind in 2 to 3 batches or in one go.